 The February survey will also be 14 days long to allow enough time to excavate marked and opportunistic nests, and to collect a suitable sample size of hatchling orientation data.
-If sufficient data can be obtained in a shorter timeframe, then the survey duration of FS3 may be reassessed and potentially scaled down.

 3.3 Standard Methods, Licences and Animals Ethics

 The survey methods detailed in the following sections are consistent with those used by turtle biologists and ecologists in DBCA North West Shelf Flatback Turtle Conservation Program, including survey timing, duration and techniques.
 The methods are also consistent with the recommendations of the National Light Pollution Guidelines (Department of Environment and Energy 2020).
 Specifically, adult nesting and habitat health assessment and hatchling orientation surveys will take place over 14 days for each program.